WHEN WILL I RECEIVE MY FIRST PAYCHECK?

-Sick leave accrues on a pro-rated basis (based on hours worked) for every full calendar month worked.
+Sick leave accrues at the rate of one and one-quarter (1 ¼) days for every full calendar month worked.
 If you are out sick you must contact your immediate supervisor to report your absence.
 Generally, if you are out sick for five (5) or more consecutive days you will need to provide a medical certificate upon your return to work.
-Please check your collective bargaining agreement for the specific policy.
+Please check your Collective Bargaining Agreement for the specific policy.
 Your supervisor will provide you with a copy of the appropriate form.
-If you become injured on the job you must report the injury immediately to your supervisor in order to apply for worker’s compensation coverage.
+If you become injured on the job you must report the injury immediately to your supervisor in order to apply for Worker’s Compensation coverage.

 The Attendance and Tardiness Policy is policy number 7-4-1 of the Department of Children and Families Policy Manual.
 It is your responsibility to review and comply with the contents of this policy.
 Contact your supervisor if you have questions.

 Permanent employees may be granted up to five (5) Sick Family days per calendar year for member(s) of the immediate family.
 This time is deducted from your sick leave accruals.
-Refer to your collective bargaining agreement for specific details.
-As a part-time employee, the amount of hours is pro-rated according to your schedule.
+Refer to your Collective Bargaining Agreement for specific details.

 The State of Connecticut recognizes twelve (12) paid holidays per year: